mhavey/marklogic/uml2es/examples/runningRace/README.md

 ![RunningRaceEMF](../umlModels/RunningRaceEMF.png)

 The Eclipse project is in data/RunningRaceEMF.
+If you would like to view/edit it in Eclipse, import both this project and the profile Eclipse project at (../umlProfile/eclipse/MLProfileProject)[../umlProfile/eclipse/MLProfileProject].

 Here is the Papyrus model:

 ![RunningRacePapyrus](../umlModels/RunningRacePapyrus.png)

 The Eclipse project is in data/RunningRacePapyrus.
+If you would like to view/edit it in Eclipse, import both this project and the profile Eclipse project at (../umlProfile/eclipse/MLProfileProject)[../umlProfile/eclipse/MLProfileProject].

 ## How to run: